Short food supply chains: Dimensions of proximity

 In order to develop a definition of SFSCs, there are a number of candidate criteria that may be used.
 SFSCs have been conceptualized in terms of Dimensions of Proximity.
-Kebir and Torre (2012) were perhaps some of the first to propose such a conceptualization, classifying SFSCs based on two dimensions: Geographical Proximity and "Organized" Proximity, the latter of which incorporates social notions of Belonging and Similarity.
-Other dimensions have been proposed, including:
+Kebir and Torre (2012) were perhaps some of the first to propose such a conceptualization, classifying SFSCs based on several dimensions: Geographical Proximity, "Organized" Proximity and Social Proximity.
+The three are defined as: